“It's a good value for the price.”

 You bought a cheap bottle of wine, but you were pleasantly surprised by how good it was.
-You are writing a review of the wine on a web site.
-You write:
+You write this in your review of the wine on a web site.

 It's a good value for the price.

-When something is "a good value", it means that its value is high.
+When something is "a good value", it means that its value is high compared to how much it costs.
+You use it like this:

 When you say that something is "good for the price", it means that it's better than other things that have a similar price, even though there are better ones that cost more.

-In the same way, you can say that something is good "for ___" whenever you want to compare something to other items in the same range.
+In the same way, you can say that something is "___ for ___" whenever you want to compare something to other items in the same range.
 For example:

 You speak Korean well for an American.

 The words "price" and "cost" are very close in meaning, but there are slight differences.
-"Price" emphasizes how much the seller has decided to charge for something.
-"Cost", on the other hand, emphasizes how much you paid for something.
-So you can say something like this:
+"Price" emphasizes how much the seller has decided to charge for something:

 The original price was $120, but it only cost me $90 because I had an employee discount.